 Continuous fiber composite materials offer dramatic opportunities for producing lightweight laminates with tremendous performance capabilities.
 This article describes the kinematics of fabric deformation and explains the algorithms used in draping simulation.
 It discusses the basic components, such as laminate and ply, of continuous fiber composite.
-The article provides information on core sample and ply analysis.
-It describes producibility, flat-pattern evaluations, and laminate surface offset.
-The article provides a discussion on various interfaces, such as structural analysis interface, resin transfer molding interface, fiber placement and tape-laying interface, and laser projection interface.
+The article provides information on the core sample and ply analysis.
+It details producibility, flat-pattern evaluations, and laminate surface offset.
+The article discusses various interfaces, such as the structural analysis interface, the resin transfer molding interface, the fiber placement and tape-laying interface, and the laser projection interface.

 Olivier Guillermin, Computer-Aided Design and Manufacturing, Composites, Vol 21, ASM Handbook, Edited By Daniel B. Miracle, Steven L. Donaldson, ASM International, 2001, p 366–372, https://doi.org/10.31399/asm.hb.v21.a0003394

 2021 Catalog: Issue 1

 View new, upcoming, and best-selling ASM Handbooks, technical books, and databases.